ecurry15/CF-Azuki-Import-Export-Incident-Response/README.md

 ---

-##  Flag 3 – Identify the command and argument used to enumerate network neighbours
+## :triangular_flag_on_post: Flag 3 – Identify the command and argument used to enumerate network neighbours

 **Finding**: The attacher used the `Arp.exe` and `Ipconfig / all` commands to identify lateral movement opportunities at `2025-11-19T19:04:01.773778Z`.